microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0/Microsoft.Graph.Devices.CloudPrint.md

 Create new navigation property ref to allowedUsers for print

 ### [New-MgPrintTaskDefinition](New-MgPrintTaskDefinition.md)
-Create new navigation property to taskDefinitions for print
+Create a new task definition.
+For details about how to use this API to add pull printing support to Universal Print, see Extending Universal Print to support pull printing.

 ### [New-MgPrintTaskDefinitionTask](New-MgPrintTaskDefinitionTask.md)
 Create new navigation property to tasks for print